linto-ai/linto-stt/whisper/README.md

 ### Model(s)

-LinTO-Platform-STT-Whisper works with a Whisper model to perform Automatic Speech Recognition, which must be in the PyTorch format.
+LinTO-STT-Whisper works with a Whisper model to perform Automatic Speech Recognition, which must be in the PyTorch format.

 #### Optional alignment model (deprecated)